norrisng/fsd-doc/docs/api/pos.md

 %(callsign):(freq):(altitude):100:1:(lat):(lon)
 ```

-ATC stations and observers also have a location and altitude associated with them.
+ATC stations and observers also have a location and altitude associated with them, even though they do not move throughout a session.